 REL 152.
-SURVEY OF THE NEW TESTAMENT (3.0.3)
+SURVEY OF THE NEW TESTAMENT (3.0.3) PREREQUISITE: Appropriate placement scores.

 This course is a survey of books of the New Testament, with special attention given to historical and geographical settings.
 On course completion, the student should have an understanding of the books of the New Testament and cultural and historical events associated with these writings.